Prof. Silvia Gross

 She spent several periods abroad as visiting scientist (TU Wien, 1999; University of Stuttgart, 2004 and 2005; University of Versailles 2007, 2008) and as visiting professor in Gießen (two months every year in 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020) and Salzburg (2013, 2014).

-Teaching activity is mainly carried at University of Padova, with regard to the course of Chemistry of Nanosystems (2004-2008), Inorganic Chemistry for students of Materials Sciences (2009), General Chemistry for Biotechnologists (2010-2012), Inorganic Chemistry III (since 2012) for Chemistry Master students, Environmental Toxicology for Industrial Biotechnology Master Students (2014-2018), Colloid Chemistry (since 2016), Biomaterials for Industrial Biotechnology Master Students.
+Teaching activity is mainly carried at University of Padova, with regard to the course of Chemistry of Nanosystems (2004-2008), Inorganic Chemistry for students of Materials Sciences (2009), General Chemistry for Biotechnologists (2010-2012), Inorganic Chemistry III (since 2012) for Chemistry Master students, Environmental Toxicology for Industrial Biotechnology Master Students (2014-2018), Colloid Chemistry (since 2016), Biomaterials for Industrial Biotechnology Master Students (since 2020).
 Since 2006, advanced PhD courses on hybrid materials and colloid science are held in the framework of the PhD School in Molecular Sciences and Materials Sciences and Engineering in Padova.
 Advanced courses for PhD and Master students have been given at the Universities of Versailles (France 2007), Trento (2006), Nova Gorica (Slovenia, 2007, 2008, 2016), Salzburg (2013, 2014), Gießen (every year 2013-2020).

 She is referee for several scientific journals (Nature Comm., Angew.
 Chemie, Inorg.
 Chem., Adv.
 Funct.
 Mater, Adv.
 Mater, Adv.
 Mater.
 Interf., Nanoscale, Chem.
 Mater., J. Mater.
 Chem, Chem.
 Comm., PCCP, Nanoletters, Dalton Trans., J. Phys.
 Chem. etc.) and evaluator of proposals for European Commission (FP7, H2020), COST, Suiss National Science Foundation (SNF), Austrian Science Foundation (FWF), Slovenian Research Agency (ARRS), Polish Research Agency, Czech Science Foundation, Research Grant Council (RGC) of Hong Kong, Ministero dell'Istruzione (MIUR), Flander Research Foundation (FWO).